✓ Updated March 2026

 Hike the Sierra Negra Volcano's Caldera

-Discover the Giant Tortoises of El Chato Reserve
+Discover the Giant Tortoises at El Chato Reserve

-natureWander through the misty highlands of Santa Cruz and encounter Galapagos' gentle giants in their natural habitat at El Chato.
-Observe these ancient reptiles lumbering through the fields and wallowing in muddy pools; it's a humbling experience that connects you to the islands' evolutionary past.
+natureWander through the lush highlands of Santa Cruz Island and encounter Galapagos giant tortoises in their natural habitat at El Chato.
+These gentle giants lumber through the fields, a truly humbling sight that connects you to the islands' ancient past.
+Visit during the wetter months when they are more active and often found near the water pools.

 Planning your Galapagos Islands, Ecuador adventure?
 Enhance it with a customizable private tour guide via GoWithGuide—perfect for exploring beyond the city.